Frostie314159/fake-airplay/README.md

 ```sh
 systemctl start avahi-daemon.service
 ```
-After starting the avahi daemon, you can run fake-airplay by installing the shairport-sync package with the following command:
+After starting the avahi daemon, you can install fake-airplay by running:

 ```sh
 cargo install fake-airplay